 Roof windows, or rooflights as they’re also known, can provide the perfect solution for bringing more light into a space.
-Whether installed into a converted loft or into the roof of a new extension, a roof window can offer up to 40 per cent more natural light in than traditional windows.
+Whether installed into a loft conversion or into the roof of a new extension, a roof window can offer up to 40 per cent more natural light in than traditional windows.

 There's plenty to consider when choosing rooflights.
 Are you looking for a fixed rooflight or windows that open?
 Pitched or flat?
 Do you want your windows to add character or to blend seamlessly in with your space?
 With so many different options out there, where do you start when finding the right skylights for your property?
 We suggest here, with our comprehensive guide...